SafeguardGS: 3D Gaussian Primitive Pruning While Avoiding Catastrophic Scene Destruction

-In the initialization of the Gaussian primitives, 3DGS uses an SfM-generated sparse point cloud \citep{Snavely2006Photo} if available, or alternatively, it randomly initializes a fixed number of Gaussians with positions and SH coefficients drawn from a uniform distribution.
-During the first half of 3DGS training, the densification process is employed to augment the number of primitives, addressing improperly represented geometries (i.e., under-reconstruction and over-reconstruction) and inadequately emerged floaters.
-After the densification stage, the number of primitives ramains constant, and only the remaining primitives are further optimized.
+In the initialization of the Gaussian primitives, 3DGS uses an SfM-generated sparse point cloud~\cite{Snavely2006Photo} if available, or alternatively, it initializes a fixed number of Gaussians with positions and colors randomly drawn from a uniform distribution.
+During the first half of training iterations, the densification process is employed to augment the number of primitives, addressing improperly represented geometries (e.g., under-reconstruction and over-reconstruction) and inadequately emerged floaters.
+After the densification stage, the number of primitives remains constant, and only the remaining primitives are further optimized.